How is a neuropsychological assessment different from a psychoeducational or psychological assessment?

 What should I tell my child about the purpose and nature of the evaluation?

-On the morning of the first testing session, Dr. Grahovec will discuss the procedures and expectations with your child.
+On the morning of the first testing session, the doctor will discuss the procedures and expectations with your child.
 However, it is helpful to prepare your child in advance using age-appropriate language.

-Dr. Grahovec recommends informing children that they will be working one-on-one with a doctor doing various activities to learn what their strengths are and how to best help them succeed.
-Many of these activities will be completed on an iPad and laptop while others will be done with paper and pencil.
+We recommend informing children that they will be working one-on-one with a doctor doing various activities to learn what their strengths are and how to best help them succeed.
+Many of these activities will be completed on an iPad and laptop, while others will be done orally or via paper and pencil.

-It is also important to ease your child’s fears by letting him or her know that Dr. Grahovec is not a medical doctor, so your child will not have to undergo any painful or invasive testing, like shots.
+It is also important to ease your child’s fears by letting him or her know that we are not medical doctors (M.D.s), so your child will not have to undergo any painful or invasive testing, like shots or bloodwork.

 What do I need to do to prepare myself and my child for testing?